Aquilesorei/generate_ai_dart/README.md

-# Unofficial Google AI SDK for flutter
+# Google AI SDK for flutter

 The Google AI client SDK for flutter enables developers to use Google's state-of-the-art generative AI models (like Gemini) to build AI-powered features and applications.
 This SDK supports use cases like:
 - Generate text from text-only input